 Test of Academic Skills Version (TEAS)

 Applicants to the IECC Associate Degree Nursing or Practical Nursing Certificate programs must take the Test of Essential Academic Skills (TEAS) exam prior to the ranking deadline.
 In order to to rank, the student must have an Adjusted Individual Test Score at the Proficient Level or higher.
 The TEAS exam may be taken up to two (2) times per ranking period.
 Prior test scores may be used for ranking for admission consideration if the test was taken within 24 months of the ranking deadline.
 If the prior exam was more than 24 months before the ranking deadline, a new test shall be required.
 The cost of testing will be paid by the student.

 Requirements (After Acceptance into the Program)

-1) Return acceptance postcard within two (2) weeks of notification.
+1) Return acceptance form within two (2) weeks of notification;

-2) A physical examination and immunizations (due by assigned date).
+2) Proof of a physical examination and immunizations (due by assigned date);